AnonymouX47/term-image/docs/source/viewer/index.rst

 Font Ratio
 ----------

-The :term:`font ratio` is taken into consideration when setting image sizes for **text-based** render styles, in order for images drawn to the terminal to have correct proportion.
+The :term:`font ratio` is taken into consideration when setting image sizes for **text-based** render styles, in order to preserve the aspect ratio of images drawn to the terminal.

 | This value is determined by the :ref:`config option <font-ratio-config>` ``font ratio`` OR either of the command-line options ``-F | --font-ratio`` and ``--auto-font-ratio``.
 | The command-line options are mutually exclusive and override the config option.